CNR-Area-Bologna-Dario-Nobili-Library/talaria/README.md

 Now Laravel should communicate with Elasticsearch.
 Restart everything one last time and run the Laravel command `php artisan elasticsearch:init` to create the `docdel_request` index and import all existing data from the database.

-If you want to change the `elastic` password, access the Elastic docker container in bash and run the following command:
+If you want to change the `elastic` password, access the Elastic docker container in bash and run the following command from inside the Elasticsearch docker container:

 ```bash
 bin/elasticsearch-reset-password --username elastic -i